JointlyTech/cache-candidate/README.md

   - `timeFrameCacheRecords`: The cache records of the last `timeFrame` milliseconds.
 - `millisecondThreshold` (_optional_): The threshold in milliseconds to be considered for the condition checks.
 If not passed, this criteria will be ignored.
 - `requestsThreshold` (_optional_): The number of requests to be considered for the condition checks.
 Default: `3`.
+- `expirationMode` (_optional_): The expiration mode to use.
+Default: `default`.
+    - `default`: The cache-candidate will be responsible for generating timeouts that, when reached, will call the provided delete method of the cache adapter.
+    - `timeout-only`: The cache-candidate will be responsible for generating timeouts that, when reached, will *not* call the provided delete method of the cache adapter.
+This means your cache adapter must have a mechanism to delete the cache record when the timeout is reached (Ex.
+Redis EX option).
+Plugins and events will be called as usual.
+    - `eject`: The cache-candidate will not be responsible for generating timeouts nor calling the delete method.
+This means your cache adapter must have a mechanism to delete the cache record when the timeout is reached (Ex.
+Redis EX option). *Be aware plugins and events will not be called.*

 - `keepAlive` (_optional_): If `true`, the cache record will be kept alive at every request.
 Default: `false`.
 - `cache` (_optional_): The cache adapter to be used.
 Defaults to `an in-memory cache based on Maps, but with Promises`.
   Available adapters are: